Daylight 6.0 now available

 Daylight is available for purchase or quarterly rental, and the freelance licence option allows the licence to be moved from machine to machine using a simple, web-based authentication scheme.

-The software will run on any Mac system equipped with OSX 10.10 or above.
+The Mac software will run on any system equipped with macOS 12-14.
 Using the same philosophy as Baselight Editions, Daylight uses whatever graphics card is installed without the need for special, CUDA-capable variants.

-Alternatively, as your throughput requirements increase you can upgrade to the Linux version of Daylight, to a FLUX Store system, or even both.
+As your throughput requirements increase you can upgrade to the Linux version of Daylight (which runs on customer-supplied hardware and supports multiple Nvidia GPUs).

 Extensive metadata support